 Heat spreaders are important devices for preventing the overheating of critical components in electronics and industrial systems.
 Overheating harms the performance of electronics in two ways: it degrades the performance of semiconductors, whose resistivity drops with increasing temperature, as well as the performance of the metallic connections of the electronic components to the rest of the electronic system.
 This causes the hard drive and processor to slow down.
 If too much heat is developed without being dissipated, the excessive heat can cause computer systems to crash and damage components.

-How Does Heat Spreader Work?
+How Does a Heat Spreader Work?

 What Are the Components of a Heat Spreader?